ugoogalizer/osm/README.md

 * Ensure that the postgres database storage is on appropriate storage volume (as it's going to get big!)

 ## osm2pgsql
+STRONG suggestion don't install osm2pgsql from the centos/rhel repos as it's very old, full of (now fixed) bugs and places constraints on other packages to be earlier versions.
+Instead use the compile your own steps found later below.
 Note this installed the following packages:
 * geos-3.4.2-2.el7.x86_64
 * proj-4.8.0-4.el7.x86_64